afierr1/DiscordTwitterBot/data/nlu_data.md

 - Find me a tweet by [Towson University](ORG)
 - Find a tweet by [Reddit](ORG)
 - Find a tweet by [Comcast](ORG)
-- Find a tweet by [

-## intent:search_hashtag
-- Find me a tweet with Hashtag #TowsonU
-- Find me a tweet with Hashtag #HarryStyles
-- Fine me a tweet with the Hashtag #Coachella
-- Find me a tweet with the Hashtag #Motivation
-- Find me a tweet about #Starbucks
-- Find me a tweet about #JamesCharles
-- Find me a tweet about #DavidDobrik
-- Find me a tweet with #

 ## lookup:ORG
 - Gap